 Proficiency in the Hungarian language will provide you with access to a larger variety of job opportunities.
-The average pay is lower than a UK salary and often there is no expat wage available, only the local rate.
-Some professions like doctors, nurses, teachers and lawyers may need additional qualification to earn a Hungarian license and practice when moving to Hungary.
+The average pay is lower than a UK salary but you can check how much you need to earn to cover your costs of living in Hungary.
+Often there is no expat wage available, only the local rate.
+Some professions like doctors, nurses, teachers and lawyers may need an additional qualification to earn a Hungarian license and practice when moving to Hungary.
 Teachers may be able to find substitute positions in international schools, sometimes full-time positions come up, too.

 Looking for freelance work with a UK company may be the best solution in order to match a UK wage in Hungary.

 Public transport in Hungary is very reliable and affordable.
 At your disposal are trams, trolley buses and regular buses, along with an underground metro station.
 To secure a passage on any of the transport means in Hungary you must first pre-purchase a bundle of tickets at a kiosk in a Metro station.
 The single tickets must be punched in at the beginning of your ride.
 There are frequent and random checks all throughout Hungary where a seeming passenger simply stands up, puts on a piece of uniform and starts asking for validated travel tickets.
 Fines are quite serious and applied immediately and it is possible for the Inspector to not speak good English.
 Regardless of a language barrier or not, you will not be allowed to leave until you pay the fine.